 Help From Congress: The Internet Tax Freedom Act

 The moratorium has been incrementally extended over the years, and the ban on Internet access taxes was due to expire on December 11, 2014.
 Thankfully, Congress has again temporarily extended the Internet Tax Freedom Act through October 1, 2015.

 However, this extension is only a short-term fix.
-When Congress must continue its support for fair and affordable Internet access by banning Internet access taxes through a permanent extension of the Internet Tax Freedom Act.
+Congress must continue its support for fair and affordable Internet access by banning Internet access taxes through a permanent extension of the Internet Tax Freedom Act.

 What the Legislation Does